Get started with Linux/Unix-based instances in Amazon Lightsail

 Choose one of the following options to add tags to your instance:

 Add key-only tags or Edit key-only tags (if tags have already been added).
 Enter your new tag into the tag key text box, and press Enter.
-Choose Save when you’re done entering your tags, or choose Cancel to not add them.
+Choose Save when you’re done entering your tags to add them, or choose Cancel to not add them.

 Create a key-value tag, then enter a key into the Key text box, and a value into the Value text box.
-Choose Save when you’re done entering the tag, or choose Cancel to not add the tag.
+Choose Save when you’re done entering your tags, or choose Cancel to not add them.

-Key-value tags can only be added one at a time.
+Key-value tags can only be added one at a time before saving.
 To add more than one key-value tag, repeat the previous steps.